Attendant: It says your name's Danger Powers.

 - Pun: "I have more chins than a Chinese phone book!"

-- Robotic Reveal: When Austin rips the face plate off the fembot in the opening scene.
+- Robotic Reveal: When Austin rips off the Fembot's synthetic skin faceplate in the opening scene.

 - Rule of Three: Spoofed, where Mustafa, one of Dr. Evil's assassins, always answers a question truthfully the third time it's asked, because he can't stand being asked the same question three times.
 However, Mustafa will only answer if the same question is asked three consecutive times.